2014 Summer Youth Olympics: Number of athletes by National Olympic Committee

+Closing ceremony

 Medal table

 The NYOGOC did not keep an official medal tally.
 The ranking in this table is based on information provided by the IOC and is consistent with IOC convention in its published medal tables.
 For the full medal table, refer to the main article.

 Medals won by teams with athletes from more than one National Olympic Committee are included in the table as medals awarded to a mixed-NOCs team.
 There were eight events which composed entirely of mixed-NOCs teams, and as such all 25 medals in these events, including two bronzes in judo, were swept by mixed-NOCs teams.
 The remaining medals were won in events which combined mixed-NOCs teams and teams representing one NOC.
 The mixed-NOCs listing is not given a ranking.

 Alongside the mixed-NOCs teams, the top ten ranked NOCs are listed below.
 China (highlighted), as host nation, is also included in the table.